bgavran/autodiff/README.md

 * Numerical checks
 * Checkpointing

+Check out the `examples` directory to see it in action!

 Disclaimer: This is a proof of concept, rather than a usable framework.
 It's not optimized and you can probably break any of the things above if you try.
 Foundations are there but I'm still trying understand how [good code](https://xkcd.com/844/) should look.

 I welcome any feedback on the project.

-Everything is implemented only in Python 3.6 and numpy and is a heavy Work In Progress.
+Everything is implemented only in Python 3.6 and numpy.

 ## Usage